How Healthcare Data Integration Improves the Patient Experience

 “Graham is known for being an innovator in our post-acute care vertical,” said DeWitte, “and when we recently reevaluated each of the systems that we run, one of our biggest considerations was a software’s ability to integrate with other systems.”

 That’s because, like a double-edged sword, investments with disparate health IT platforms can actually end up costing providers more time, and result in inaccessible data that is not reaching the right people at the right time.
-The data isn’t able to do its intended job.
+Without healthcare data integration, the data isn’t able to do its intended job.

 But integrations can help you find that “sweet spot to best leverage the data you already have,” said DeWitte.